OminousIndustries/JetsonChat/README.md

 ### 4. Run Ollama Model

-Start the Ollama service and run the LLaMA model:
+Run the Llama model to download it and Start the Ollama service:

 ```bash
 ollama run llama3.2:1b